 - Letter of Recommendation: The letter of recommendation may come from anyone who has had the chance to observe, work alongside, and/or benefit from your leadership skills (i.e. club/organization advisor, peer mentor/mentee, professor, etc.) The letter of recommendation should address the applicant’s leadership ability and potential.
 (Suggestion for recommenders: Please include concrete examples of how this student took on a leadership/mentorship role and discuss the applicant’s ability to build community and increase engagement.)

-PLEASE NOTE: The Transfer Leadership Scholarship cannot be combined with other Illinois Tech merit scholarships such as Chicago STAR, Chicago Police and Fire, PTK, and more.
-If a student earns multiple Illinois Tech merit scholarships throughout the admission process, the university will award the highest merit award for which the student is qualified, but will not combine multiple awards.
+PLEASE NOTE: The Transfer Leadership Scholarship cannot be combined with other Illinois Tech institutional scholarships such as Chicago STAR, Chicago Police and Fire, PTK, and more.
+If a student earns multiple Illinois Tech institutional scholarships throughout the admission process, the university will award the highest institutional award for which the student is qualified, but will not combine multiple awards.